Ben Hutton: Anaheim Ducks (2021)

-Toronto Maple Leafs
+Toronto Maple Leafs (2021)

 With the Ducks well out of playoff contention, Hutton was dealt at the trade deadline to add blueline depth to the Toronto Maple Leafs, in exchange for a fifth-round draft pick in 2022 on April 12, 2021.
-Hutton would play in four regular season games with Toronto, but was a healthy scratch for the team during the post-season.
+He played in his first game with the Maple Leafs in a 4–1 victory over the Vancouver Canucks.
+Hutton would play in four regular season games with Toronto, but was a healthy scratch for the team during the postseason.
 At the end of the season, Hutton was not offered a contract by the Maple Leafs.